clux/logule/Readme.md

 ## Passing log around
 ### Subclasses
-More advanced use of `.sub()` involve inheriting based on namespaces, and linking them together.
+A good use of `.sub()` involve inheriting based on namespaces, and linking them together.

 ````javascript
 var log = logule.sub('BUILD');